JVital2013/vitality-goes/README.md

 # Vitality GOES
 A Web App for showcasing Geostationary Weather Satellite Data.
-The software is designed to display text and images received from GOES satellites via goestools, but other data sources may work.
+The software is designed to display text and images received from GOES satellites via goestools.

 ![Series of Screenshots of Vitality GOES](resources/banner.png)